seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 ## Thoughts on the report

 I guess the above introduction is enough to understand the main results (Theorem 1.1 and Theorem 1.2).
-Here are some thoughts after reading the report:
+Here are some comments after reading the report:

 - The overall proof is not very long.
 - The proof relies heavily on complex analysis.